What is a short-term temporary staff member?

 I do not have anyone in mind, how do I find a temporary staff member?

 In your conversations with HR, describe the experience or skills you are seeking for the position.
 The university maintains an open application for individuals who have indicated their interest in short-term temporary assignments, usually in clerical or support services positions.
 Please note Human Resources does not necessarily have a pool of available candidates who are able to work immediately.
 Once a request for a temporary staff member is received, Human Resources will search the university’s current temporary/on-call pool and send you a packet of possible candidates.
-After your review, you can let HR know your top two or three candidates.
-HR will determine an appropriate pay rate and the hiring manager will then be able to call to present an offer to the top candidate (HR can also perform this step if requested).
+After your review and interview, you can let HR know your top two or three candidates.
+HR will determine an appropriate pay rate and the hiring manager will then be able to call and present an offer to the top candidate (HR can also perform the offer step if requested).
 If the offer is declined, you move on to your next choice.
 Please note that there might not always be a qualified candidate in the university's temporary/on-call pool and in this situation HR can assist you in posting the position to our employment website or provide you with contact information for staffing agencies.

 Can I hire a temporary staff member through a temporary agency?

 Whenever possible, we encourage departments to utilize our temporary/on-call pool or job posting resources to hire temporary staff.
 This minimizes the cost of temporary hires by eliminating the agency fee.
 However, in some circumstances, utilizing a temporary agency is appropriate and necessary.
 Before entering into an agreement with a temporary agency, we recommend a consultation with the HR Generalist in Human Resources, to ensure that temporary agency fees are appropriate and temporary agency agreements (including timesheets) are consistent with university policies and practices.

 I want to hire a student who just graduated to continue his or her work for me.
 How do I do this?